blmhemu/rustor/README.md

 ## Build and run
 * **Required:** Edit the `BASE_FOLDER` in `handlers.rs` to point to the folder you want to serve.
 (I know this is suboptimal).
-* Change the IP (say from 0.0.0.0 to 127.0.0.1) and Port (say 3030:8080) per your needs.
+* Change the IP (say from 0.0.0.0 to 127.0.0.1) and Port (say 3030 to 8080) per your needs.
 (Again, suboptimal and should ideally be read from a config file)
 * Run `cargo run`

 ## API